vldmr-bus/shalldn/shalldn-ls/README.md

 Each requirement must have a unique identifier, that may contain alpha-numeric characters and dots. the identifier must immediately precede the requirement sentence and be bolded.
 It is an error to have a requirement sentence without identifier or with non-unique identifier.

-The requirement identifiers are used to link requirements to different levels of design be that lower level requirements, implementing code or test cases.
-In Shalldn documents linkage is established with implementation clause: an bulleted line after a requirement with the word 'Implements' followed one or more bolded requirement identifiers, separated by commas.
+The requirement identifiers are used to link requirements on different levels of design be that lower level requirements, implementing code or test cases.
+In Shalldn documents linkage is established with implementation clause: a bulleted line after a requirement starting with the word 'Implements' followed by one or more bolded requirement identifiers, separated by commas.
 Bulleting is marked by starting the line with an asterisk.
-In any other file the clause is usually put in a comment starting with keyword '$$Implements' followed by comma-separated list of requirement identifiers,
+In any other file the clause is usually put in a comment starting with keyword '$$Implements' followed by comma-separated list of requirement identifiers.

 With the above description in mind, here is a complete valid Shalldn document: